| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 Mixed dietsEggs, dairyModerate environmental impactOxford Martin School Research (2019)

-If we purchase food from outside & which travels long distances or which are not produced in the present session, are more vulnerable to emissions.
+If we purchase food from outside & which travels long distances or which are not produced are more vulnerable to emissions.
 Local & seasonal products are tasty, nutritious & also eco-friendly.

-Averagely one-third of evert food produced is wasted by us.
+Averagely one-third of every food produced is wasted by us.
 Hence, we should plan our meal tactfully & use leftovers food in creative way including composting if possible.

 Using of processed foods means using of extra energy and resources in production, transportation & waste management.